Sandy Point, Nova Scotia

 Sandy Point is a community in the Canadian province of Nova Scotia, located in the Shelburne municipal district of Shelburne County.
+It is within the Atlantic Standard Time Zone (GMT-4).

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Sandy Point had a population of 369 living in 159 of its 169 total private dwellings, a change of from its 2016 population of 347.
 With a land area of 2.44 km2, it had a population density of in 2021.